cmdruid/workshops/taproot-workshop/slides.md

 ---

+# Taproot Spending Review

+* All taproot addresses can be spent via the on-chain pubkey, or via a script.

+* Key spends require tweaking the private key before signing.

+* Script spends require revealing the internal key + a merkle proof.

+* Key spending can be disabled using a provably unspendable key.

+---

 # Verifying a MAST

-* The script (as a tapleaf) + merkle proof must compute the merke root.
+* The script (as a tapleaf) + merkle proof must compute up to the merke root.

-* Each tapleaf version byte must match the control block.

 * The internal pubkey + merkle root tweak must equal the on-chain pubkey.